annazeit/blog/blog/Archive/2024/June/TryingToDrawSomething.md

 }
 ```

-- We add the draw_circle function to be run during the update stage.
-And draw a simple circle using gizmos.
+- We add the `draw_circle()` function to be run during the update stage.
+And draw a simple circle using `gizmos`.
 Our circle can then potentially become the player.